openairlinetycoon/OpenATDeluxe/README.md

 - SDL2
 - SDL2_mixer
 - Mono

-For everything else take a look atat thethe wiki.
+For everything else take a look at the wiki.